AMWA-TV/info-006/docs/Controller implementation tutorial.md

 ### Subscribing and receiving notifications

-As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) specification all control classes must inherit from `NcObject` which specifies the `PropertyChanged` event.
+As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) specification all control classes inherit from `NcObject` which specifies the `PropertyChanged` event.

-This means any properties in any control class can be subscribed to in order to receive change notifications.
+This means any object can be subscribed to in order to receive property change notifications.

 A controller is expected to [Subscribe](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Subscribing_to_events.html) to object ids it is interested in by sending `Subscription` messages as specified in [NMOS IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html).